 Incomplete or late applications will not be considered.

-Successful applicants will be notified by March 2019.
+Successful applicants will be notified in March 2021.

 The Morgan Drawing Institute is a center of research based at the Morgan Library & Museum.
 The aim of the Drawing Institute is to deepen the understanding and appreciation of the role of drawing in the history of art.
 Making full use of the resources at the Morgan Library & Museum, the Drawing Institute is devoted to the study of drawings from all periods, exploring their centrality in the process of creative expression.

 The Morgan is an Equal Opportunity Employer.
 We do not discriminate against any employee or applicant for employment because of race, creed (religion), color, sex (including gender expression), national origin, sexual orientation, military status, age, disability, marital status or domestic violence victim status.